levalup/libuvcxx/README.md

 This type of exception is thrown to facilitate the flexible use of interfaces in `promise` or `callback` contexts.

 Certain interfaces that frequently encounter errors will not throw exceptions.
-In such cases, the success of the interface call should be judged by the return value, for example, uv::process_t::spawn.
+In such cases, the success of the interface call should be judged by the return value, for example, `uv::spawn`.

 If you're not sure whether an interface will throw an exception, please directly refer to the implementation code of the corresponding interface.
 After all, we are an open-source, header-only library.